YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/COMP327 - aoo.md

 ### 5.1 Spatial Context Aware System

-##### 5.1.1 Introduction
+##### 5.1.1 Relevance
-Systems are often referred to as Location-Aware
+* Location Awareness;
+* Orientation;
+* Nearby Object.

-##### 5.1.2 Relevance of the Devices
+##### 5.1.2 Possible
-* Services can be ordered spatially in a list.
-* P2P services can relate the proximity of users to a service.
-* Services may be discovered locally and then use a local PAN.
+* Ordering the local services by distances;
+* Discovering local service or objects;
+* Providing service based on location.

 ##### 5.1.3 Application
 * Navigation: <br>
-The Google Map navigate user from source to destination.
+The Google Map navigates user from source to destination.
 * Context Change: <br>
-The "Trip Advisor" can provide information about local hotel and restaurant based on the user's location.
+The Google Map provides user a best route based on the current traffic.
 * Personal Emergency: <br>
 When the cad is broken down, the application can send a message with a precise GPS location to alert the emergency services.